ntodzy/python-audiblehz-detector/README.md

 Libraries used:
   Numpy : For advanced number system and FFT.
   PyAudio 0.2.11: Live Audio Data Stream, thanks for outputting into a nice NUMPY array!

+Oh and did I mention that it is cross-platform?